-Conesus Lake, the first in our Lake Map series, is the westernmost of the eleven Finger Lakes.
+Conesus Lake is the westernmost of the eleven Finger Lakes.
 The Finger Lakes, getting their name from their resemblance to slim fingers fanning out from Central to Western New York, is one of New York's great tourist attractions.

 - Elevation: 818 Feet Above Sea Level